Acts 2 - John Karmelich

 a) The joke is the only time Peter opened his mouth was to change feet.

-b) Here was the guy most noted for
+b) Peter was most noted for:

 ii) Yet here is Peter performing the first public crusade and alter call for Jesus, and doing a terrific, articulate job at teaching the meaning of the Old Testament scriptures.